 Friday is here again which means it’s time for ‘Morning Mix’ – our weekly football column with a bit of music thrown in for good measure.

-We look at two major talking points for the weekend ahead and point you in the direction of some of the best football stories elsewhere on the internet.
+We look at two major talking points from the football world and point you in the direction of some of the best football stories elsewhere on the internet.

 We also offer a top tune recommendation to get you in the mood for the weekend and what to watch out for over the coming days.
-Let’s get started!
+Let’s get stuck in!

 The week that was